pinkdaddy/cashBar/README.md

-# Cash Bar
+# Cashbar

-Cash Bar is a simple menubar application designed to give you quick access to Bitcoin Cash prices.
+Cashbar is a simple menubar application designed to give you quick access to Bitcoin Cash prices.

 ![](./images/header-menu.png)